Synergising semi-analytical models and hydrodynamical simulations to interpret JWST data from the first billion years

 We then discuss the progress of reionisation through the evolution of $Q_I$ in Fig. \ref{fig:qhi_plot} for both a constant $\fesc$ (left panel) and the $\fesc-\beta$ relation detailed in Eq. \ref{eq:chisholm_fesc} (right panel).
 In the constant $\fesc$ model, that has been tuned to reproduce a reionisation history matching observational constraints including on the tail end of the process \citep{Jung20, Gaikwad23,Nakane24,Umeda24}, reionisation starts at $z \sim 13$, is 50\% complete by $z \sim 7$ and finishes by $z \sim 5.5$.
-In the second model, that uses $\fesc^{\rm{chisholm}}$, while the {\it fiducial}, eSFE and {\sc delphi}23 models match constraints at $z \gsim 7$, they predict a later end of the reionisation process (by $\Delta z \sim 0.2$) compared to $z \lsim 6$ data \citep{Gaikwad23}; we explore different threshold masses for reionisation feedback ranging between $10^{8.5}-10^{9.5}\Msun$ which do not affect our results sensibly.
+In the second model, that uses $\fesc^{\rm{chisholm}}$, while the fiducial, eSFE and {\sc delphi}23 models match constraints at $z \gsim 7$, they predict a later end of the reionisation process (by $\Delta z \sim 0.2$) compared to $z \lsim 6$ data \citep{Gaikwad23}; we explore different threshold masses for reionisation feedback ranging between $10^{8.5}-10^{9.5}\Msun$, which do not affect our results sensibly.
 Finally, with its much higher escaping emissivity, the eIMF model leads to a very fast progress of reionisation.
-In this case, reionisation is 50\% over at $z \sim 8.5$ (compared to at $z \sim 7$) for the other models and finishes between $z \sim 5.8-6.8$ depending on the exact halo mass below which sources are suppressed due to reionisation feedback.
+In this case, reionisation is 50\% over at $z \sim 8.5$, compared to at $z \sim 7$ for the other models, and finishes between $z \sim 5.8-6.8$ depending on the exact halo mass below which sources are suppressed due to reionisation feedback.
 We conclude that the escape fraction prescription of \cite{Chisholm22}, based on UV $\beta$ slopes, is not suitable to produce realistic reionisation histories within our framework.
 A fixed global escape fraction for all halos better reproduce observations.
 It is possible that the relation between $\beta$ slopes and $\fesc$ evolve with redshift, which would make the low redshift fits of \cite{Chisholm22} invalid during the epoch of Reionisation.
 Another possibility is that the lack of nebular continuum and the simple dust geometry of our model does not produce fully realistic $\beta$ slopes.